KashanRauf/twitter-clone/README.md

 - Users can reply to tweets
 - Emotes: Like Discord where specific strings translate to an emoji
     - May extend further into a text formatting system like Discord's

+## In Progress
+- Users can scroll through a feed of all tweets or following tweets
+    - Have not yet implemented for following
+- Users can write text posts (tweets) with gifs but no photos/videos (subject to change)
+    - Implemented in the backend, but not yet by the frontend
+    - Tweets don't display gifs yet
+    - Have not tried retweets/replies yet either

 ## Implemented features
 - Users can have a unique handle and a non-unique, optional display name